 Virtual Tour and School Information – Preschool

-Our Lady of Perpetual Help School’s Early Childhood Program offers programs to meet the needs of children twelve months old through five years old.
+Our Lady of Perpetual Help School’s Early Childhood Program offers programs to meet the needs of ages one through five.
 We have both part and full-time classes.
 Classes meet on the following schedule:

 - Monday through Friday (Full-Time)